brazilian-utils/brutils-python/README_EN.md

 Args:
   * license_plate (str): A license plate string.
+  * type (str): "old_format" or "mercosul".
+                If not specified, checks for one or another.

 Returns:
   * bool: True if the license plate is valid, False otherwise.